raindigi/kubernetes-test-application/README.md

 ## Explanation

-The files in this respository are divided into a `dev` and `ops` directory:
+The files in this respository are divided into a **Dev** and **Ops** section:

-- `dev`: Docker image definitions (i.e. the development artefacts of the application components, as produced by the *developers*)
+- **Dev:** contains the source code and Docker image definitions
+    - These are the development artefacts of the application components, as produced by the *developers*.
+- **Ops:** contains the Kubernetes configurations
-- `ops`: Kubernetes configurations (i.e. the code for deploying and operating the application, as produced by the *operators*).
+    - These are the code artefacts for deploying and operating the application, as produced by the *operators*.

-### `dev`
+## Dev

-This directory contains the source code and definitions for the Docker images of the two components of the application (database and web server):
+The [`dev`](dev) directory contains source code and Dockerfiles for the Docker images of the two application components:

 - [weibeld/test-mongodb](https://cloud.docker.com/u/weibeld/repository/docker/weibeld/test-mongodb)
 - [weibeld/test-webserver](https://cloud.docker.com/u/weibeld/repository/docker/weibeld/test-webserver)

+### Database

 The [weibeld/test-mongodb](https://cloud.docker.com/u/weibeld/repository/docker/weibeld/test-mongodb) image is a MongoDB database that only augments the standard [mongo](https://hub.docker.com/_/mongo) image with some default data that is automatically inserted into the database (the string that will be served by the web server).